alexwlchan/alexwlchan.net/src/_posts/2019/2019-09-05-unpacking-compressed-archives-in-scala.md

 ---
 layout: post
 date: 2019-09-05 23:16:04 +0000
-title: Streaming files from a compressed archive (tar.gz) in Scala
+title: Iterating over the entries of a compressed archive (tar.gz) in Scala
 summary: Code to turn an InputStream into an Iterator of entries from a tar.gz file or similar compressed archive in Java/Scala.
 category: Programming and code
 ---